swilsonmedia/dotfiles/README.md

 `revert` - will revert all changes in the current change list.

 #### Commit
 `commit {{bug number}} "your commit message"` - will commit all changes.
-Make sure you add or remove files as needed.  if you see ! before a file or directory when running `status` it needs to added or removed.
+Make sure you add or remove files as needed.  if you see ! or ? before a file or directory when running `status` it needs to added(?) or removed(!).

 #### Merge
 `merge {{bug number}} "your commit message"` - does the work of merging code from your current branch to the trunk and then, optionally, that tag and/or staging if required.
 Watch the terminal for prompts.